 Lucida LG-510-1/4 Student Classical Guitar

 Lucida LG-510-1/4 Student Classical Guitar is a decent quality instrument for the price (around $100).
 It has nylon strings and should be fine for most toddlers to be able to hold.
 It is not a toy guitar, so some supervision will probably be needed when your child is playing with it.
 Learn more.

 Stagg C505 1/4-Size Nylon String Classical Guitar

-The Stagg C505 1/4-Size Nylon String Classical Guitar is very similar in price and quality to the Lucida that is mentioned above. it is the small quarter size so it is a good size for really small kids.
-The other great this about this model is that it comes in a few different bright colors (some with a cool painted design) that will appeal to kids.
+The Stagg C505 1/4-Size Nylon String Classical Guitar is very similar in price and quality to the Lucida that is mentioned above.
+It is a small quarter size, so it is a good size for really small kids.
 Learn more.

-Good toddler sized electric guitars don’t really exist.
-If you are set on getting a small sized electric guitar for your toddler, you could the D’Luca Kids 30 Inches Electric Guitar Package 1/4 Size Pink I haven’t personally seen or tried this model so I can’t comment on quality.
+Good toddler-sized electric guitars are tough to find.
+If you are set on getting a small-sized electric guitar for your toddler, you could try the WINZZ 30 Inches Real Kids Electric Guitar with Beginner Kit; I haven’t personally seen or tried this model so I can’t comment on quality.
 The reviews seem to be okay.
-It comes in pink, blue, sunburst or black.
+It comes in pink, blue, white, red, or black.
 Learn more.

-Unfortunately there isn’t a huge selection of 1/4 sized electric guitars available that are decent quality that work well for kids.
-If your child is older than three or they are big for their age, you may be able to go up in size to the half sized guitars like the half size SX RST 3TS Package.
+Unfortunately, there isn’t a huge selection of 1/4 sized electric guitars available that are a decent quality that works well for kids.
+If your child is older than three or they are big for their age, you may be able to go up in size to the half-sized guitars like the half-size SX RST 3TS Package.
 The SX RST 3TS is a decent option for kids.
-You have to be careful with electric guitars because they are heavier than classical guitars.
-If you end up getting a model that is too heavy it will be really difficult for your child to play it.
+You have to be careful with electric guitars because they are more cumbersome than classical guitars.
+If you end up getting a model that is too heavy, it will be tough for your child to play it.